oroinc/documentation/commerce/user_guide/getting_started/intro_filters.rst

 - **Conditions Groups**: sets of field conditions that combine requirements of several other filters in one group.

 - **Segments**: sets of records dynamically or manually updated in compliance with predefined filters. .
-See :ref:`Using Segments <user-guide-filters-segments>` for more information.
+See :ref:`Using Segments <user-guide--business-intelligence--filters-segments>` for more information.

 AND/OR Operators